Fateme-sl/Geospatial-data-generator/README.md

 #Running the Scripts
 To run the scripts, follow these steps:

-Vector Generation:
+- Vector Generation:

-Run the first script to parse text files and generate JSON files in the specified output directory.
+  Run the following command in your terminal
+  - python VectorGeneration.py

-Splitting Polygons:
+- Splitting Polygons:

-Run the second script to split the polygons and save the new JSON files.
+   Run the following command in your terminal
+  - python SpillitingPolygon.py

-Raster Generation:
+- Raster Generation:

-Run the third script to convert the JSON files into GeoPackage and GeoJSON formats and generate raster files.
+  Run the following command in your terminal
+  - python RasterGeneration.py

 #Input data format:
+- For Vector Generation, our input data should be two .DAT files with the following formats:
+  - LINES.DAT: This contains 3 columns for each polygon index, which is specified in the beginning of each series of coordinates as a header line, the first column is the Latitude, the second is the Longitude, and the third is the point number in the corresponding polygon.
+  - LINESIDX.DAT: This has 2 columns, the first column is the index of the polygon, the second column is the corresponding value of the polygon.
   Ensure that the input text files (LINES.txt and LINESIDX.DAT) and the output directories are correctly specified in the scripts before running them.

+- for Raster Generation, our input format would be:
+  - Lat.txt: Latitude for each pixel.
+  - Long.txt: Longitude for each pixel.
+  - Value.txt: value of each pixel.
+  we also specify the pixel size of our raster data.